tjwatson/osgi-jpms-layer/README.md

+# NOTICE
+This is my first attempt at an OSGi - JPMS inter-op.
+To provide full OSGi support it ends up breaking lots of JPMS rules which force it to use a one-to-one mapping between Bundle and ModuleLayer.
+This allows full control over the wiring of the modules to follow all the advanced rules of OSGi.
+Unfortunately this largely negates any advantage to moving to the JPMS module system.
+For example, you cannot create jlink images since all layers must be dynamically created at runtime.
+It also suffers from performance concerns since resolving and creating all these ModuleLayers is not cheap.
+This approach does allow additional module layers to be created on top for "real" Java modules but in the end I think this is the wrong approach.
+Since then I have created a new project called Atomos (https://github.com/tjwatson/atomos) which plays more by the rules of JPMS and allows for things like creating a jlink image from a set of OSGi bundles.

 # osgi-jpms-layer
 Builds a jpms OSGi Bundle Layer which can have child Layers that depend on OSGi Bundles as jpms Modules